digipolisantwerp/web_aspnetcore_deprecated/README.md

 # Web Toolbox

 The Web Toolbox offers functionality that can be used in ASP.NET Core 1.0 Web projects:
+- The enforcement of configurable API guideline.
+- Versioning of endpoints.
+- Paging with paging response object.
+- Dynamic sorting.
+- Global error handling with configuration of responses returning a standard error model.
-- version endpoint.
+- Application version endpoint.
-- base classes that encapsulate common functionality.
+- Base classes that encapsulate common functionality.
-- action filters.
+- Action filters.
-- swagger extensions.
+- Swagger extensions.

 ## Table of Contents